sanyal06/aws-labs-1/SAA-Lab02.md

 # Deploying a Multi-Tier, Auto Scalable and Load Balanced Web Application using EC2 and RDS.

-By the end of this lab exercise you would have deployed a PHP application that is highly available and on fault tolerant network infrastructure.
+By the end of this lab exercise you would have deployed a two tier PHP application that is highly available and on fault tolerant network infrastructure.
 This application uses Amazon RDS as a managed database to store the data.

 The below picture is the representation of this lab exercise.